neoKode1/DirectorchairAi/ENDFRAME_FEATURE_GUIDE.md

 MINIMAX_API_KEY=your_minimax_api_key_here
 ```

-You can obtain a Minimax API key from: https://api.minimax.chat/
+You can obtain a Minimax API key from: https://platform.minimaxi.com/

+**Important**: This feature uses the direct Minimax API (not FAL.ai) to ensure access to the latest MiniMax-Hailuo-02 model with full first_frame_image and last_frame_image support.

 ### API Endpoint
 The feature uses a new API endpoint: `/api/endframe`